zilongshanren/programmers-guide/README.md

 ## How to add new content

 * via a `pull request`.
-Please do not add new chapters directly.
+Please do not edit chapters directly.
+* If you are creating a new chapter, please dont't make it feel and sound like an API Reference.
+This is a guide suited for new users (even though advanced users will benefit too).
+Please tell a story about your content.
+We want to make this engage the user.
+If in doubt.
+Read Chapter 2 and notice it feels like a chapter in a book.
+* Contact me via e-mail or on the forums to discuss what you want to add, edit, etc.

 ## I found an error

 * report via GitHub issues: https://github.com/chukong/programmers-guide/issues
 * or clone and submit a pull request to fix it: https://github.com/chukong/programmers-guide/pulls

 ## Conventions used in this book